Billy Sherwood: Yes

 By 1989, Sherwood was invited to meet Yes bassist Chris Squire after singer and record executive Derek Shulman suggested his name.
 By this time, Yes had suffered a setback when singer Jon Anderson had left and formed Anderson Bruford Wakeman Howe (ABWH).
 Sherwood was invited to jam with the remaining Yes members, Squire, guitarist Trevor Rabin, drummer Alan White, and keyboardist Tony Kaye, with the intention of Sherwood on lead vocals.
 By the time the five had recorded some demos, they merged with members of ABWH in 1990 to become an eight-man formation of Yes, which lasted until 1992.
 The two groups recorded songs for Union (1991), which features the first song that Sherwood and Squire wrote together, "The More We Live - Let Go".
 Sherwood struck up a friendship with Squire that would lead him to work with him throughout the next 20 years.

 In 1994, Sherwood toured with Yes as additional guitarist and keyboardist on their tour supporting Talk (1994).
-Sherwood would co-produce, engineer and mix the new studio tracks for their following studio albums, Keys to Ascension (1996) and Keys to Ascension 2 (1997).
+Sherwood would co-produce, engineer and mix the new studio tracks for their studio albums Keys to Ascension (1996) and Keys to Ascension 2 (1997).
 Following Rick Wakeman's departure in 1997 Sherwood and Squire continued to write songs, which Yes decided to record for their next studio album, Open Your Eyes (1997).
 This made Sherwood become a full-time member of the group, playing rhythm guitar and keyboards.
 The addition of Igor Khoroshev in 1997 left Sherwood to handle backing guitar and vocals for live shows.
 In 2000, after recording and touring their next album, The Ladder (1999), Sherwood left the group.
 A live album and DVD of the show at the House of Blues in Las Vegas, Sherwood's hometown, was released as House of Yes: Live from House of Blues.

-On May 19, 2015, it was officially announced that Squire would be undergoing treatment for acute erythroid leukemia, and that Yes would continue their 2015 North American tour with Sherwood filling Squire's role.
-After Squire's passing on June 27, 2015, Sherwood (along with other former and current members of Yes) made a public statement expressing his grief.
+On May 19, 2015, it was announced that Squire would be undergoing treatment for acute erythroid leukemia, and that Yes would continue their 2015 North American tour with Sherwood filling Squire's role.
+After Squire's death on June 27, 2015, Sherwood (along with other former and current members of Yes) made a public statement expressing his grief.
 In regards to his new role as the now-permanent bassist for Yes: "Chris said to me, 'play the music, be yourself and make me proud'.
 It's my true desire now [to] live up to his wishes."
 His first studio album with Yes after returning to the band was The Quest (2021).

 Conspiracy

 After his departure from Yes, Sherwood worked with Squire to release the album Conspiracy, which includes some work they composed together some years before.

-In 2003, Sherwood released The Unknown, another album with Chris Squire as Conspiracy.
+In 2003, Sherwood released The Unknown, another album with Squire as Conspiracy.

 More recently, Sherwood has been working on further tribute albums, notably Back Against the Wall and Return to the Dark Side of the Moon, tributes to Pink Floyd's The Wall and The Dark Side of the Moon respectively.
 The latter includes a new track recorded with Tony Kaye.